m0in92/EV_sim/README.md

 ![image](Assests/gui.png)

 ### Installation
-This repository can either be used as a (a) Python package or a (b) desktop application with a GUI.
-Note that the GUI can be used in either case; however, the Python package allows for the most flexibility and customization.
+This repository can either be used as a Python package.
+This package comes with a desktop GUI that can be used after installation.

 The recommended installations are listed below.

-#### Git Clone (_if you want to use the source code and/or install as a Python package_)
+#### Git Clone
 1. Ensure Python version >= 3.10.0 is used.
+It is recommended to use a Python virtual environment for this project.
 2. External Python dependencies can be installed on your system or Python virtual environment using the following command <code>pip install -r requirements.txt</code>.
 3. Clone the repository, for example using <code>git clone git@github.com:m0in92/EV_sim.git</code> using Git Bash.
-#### Desktop GUI (_if you want to use the GUI without installing as a Python package_)
-1. Download or clone this repository
-2. Ensure, on the command line, you are in the repository directory (where the setup.py resides) and run
-<code>python setup.py sdist</code> on the command line.
-This will create a <code>dist</code> directory in the repository.
-Within this directory, a zip or a tar.gz file resides.
-3. It is recommended to create a Python virtual environment before the installation of this project as a Python package.
-4. Once the Python virtual environment is created, run the command <code>pip install -r requirements.txt</code> to install all the external Python dependencies.
-5. <code>cd</code> into the <code>dist</code> directory and run <code>pip install <EV_sim_version>.tar.gz</code> (or zip file) on the command line.
-This will install EV_sim on your system (or virtual environment) and EV_sim can be imported as any other Python package.
-6. Run an example in the examples folder to test the installation.
-Alternatively, the gui version can be opened using the the command <code>python -m EV_sim</code> on the command line.
+4. Run an example in the examples folder to test the installation.
+Alternatively, the gui version can be opened using the command <code>python -m EV_sim</code> on the command line.
+Furthermore, included unit tests can be run to test the installation using the command <code>pytest tests</code> on the commandline/terminal from the project root directory.

 ### Basic Usage